gatorisgreater/bootcamp-bit/README.md

 Description:

 Everyday you pair program with a different cohort partner.
-By the time you graduate you'll pair multiples times with the same person and will have created more than 50 project folders.
-Keep track of your pairings and project folders with Bootcamp Bit.
+By the time you graduate you'll pair multiples times with the same person and will have created more than 50 assignment folders.
+Keep track of your pairings and assignments with Bootcamp Bit.

 User Experience:
-Before kicking off your pair programming for the day query by cohort mate to see what projects you've worked on together throughout your bootcamp experience.
-This could jog your memory about things you meant to close the loop on or be good for a few laughs.
+Before kicking off your pair programming for the day query by cohort mate to see which assignments you've worked on together throughout your bootcamp experience.
+This could jog your memory about an open item or provide a sense of nostalgia.

 Tech Stack: